FAQs About TV Listening Systems

 I hate putting things in my ears and don’t want to wear those big “ear muff” type of headphones.
 Is there another choice?

 Yes!
 You can get a wireless speaker such as the Serene Innovations TV SoundBox.
 You can place the speaker near where you are sitting and since it is so close, you don’t need the volume very high.
 It also has a headphone jack if you ever would like to use it with headphones.
 You can even carry into the kitchen to get a snack and hear every word!

 I already have a TV listening system.
 I just bought a new TV and it only has a digital audio-out jack.
 Do I need to buy another TV listening system?

 No!
 You can buy a digital to analog (DAC) converter.

 I hope this information was helpful.
 Once you decide to purchase a TV Listening System, you will wonder why you didn’t do it sooner!
-If you still are not sure, we would be glad to help you.
-Contact us.
+If you still are not sure, we would be glad to help you in the comments below.